Infinitesimally rigid Lie foliations with dense leaves

 \begin{prop}\cite[Chapter IX, \S 1.7]{Margulis} Assume that $\mathcal{T}\neq\mathcal{R}$ and that the group $SO_{\Phi}$ is almost $K$-simple.
 Then $SO_{\Phi}(\mathcal{O})$ is an irreducible arithmetic lattice in $\prod_{\sigma\in \mathcal{S}}SO_{\Phi_{\sigma}}(k_{\sigma})$. \end{prop}

 Almost $K$-simplicity means that proper algebraic $K$-closed normal subgroups of $SO_{\Phi}$ are finite.
-This condition is equivalent to that of either $n\neq 4$ or $n=4$ and the discriminant of the quadratic form $\Phi$ is not a square in $K$.
+This condition is equivalent to the following: either $n\neq 4$ or $n=4$ and the discriminant of the quadratic form $\Phi$ is not a square in $K$.
 The lattice $SO_{\Phi}(\mathcal{O})$ is non-cocompact if the quadratic form $\Phi$ represents $0$ over $K$ non-trivially, and cocompact otherwise.